zoidypuh/cookie-counter/WEBSOCKET_README.md

-# Bybit WebSocket Wallet Monitor Scripts
+# Bybit WebSocket Monitor Scripts

-Two scripts for monitoring your Bybit wallet in real-time via WebSocket connection.
+Scripts for monitoring your Bybit wallet and positions in real-time via WebSocket connection.

 ## Prerequisites